jesseloudon/jesseloudon.github.io/_posts/2020-05-18-Cloud Governance with Azure Policy Part 2.markdown

     }
 ```

-You can see the policy above is evaluating against an exact match on the “CustomRole” value within the Microsoft.Authorization/roleDefinitions/type property alias.
+You can see the policy above is evaluating against an exact match on the `CustomRole` value within the `Microsoft.Authorization/roleDefinitions/type` property alias.

-At the time, this was a big hint for me because if we can match on CustomRole for a role definition how about a User assignment on a resource ACL?
+At the time, this was a big hint for me because if we can match on `CustomRole` for a role definition how about a User assignment on a resource ACL?

-After browsing through the Resources/Resource Providers/Microsoft.Authorization namespace I noticed that there’s a tree called roleAssignments.
-And within properties.principalType I could see a value of “User” for one of the role assignments.
+After browsing through the `Resources/Resource Providers/Microsoft.Authorization` namespace I noticed that there’s a tree called `roleAssignments`.
+And within `properties.principalType` I could see a value of `User` for one of the role assignments.
 Boom!

-Hovering my mouse pointer over properties.principalType the policy extension displayed the available property alias on screen - Microsoft.Authorization/roleAssignments/principalType
+Hovering my mouse pointer over `properties.principalType` the policy extension displayed the available property alias on screen - `Microsoft.Authorization/roleAssignments/principalType`

 ![azure policy extension roleassignments principaltype](/assets/images/azurepolicy8.png)